orfeasKalipolitis/neural-ocr/README.md

 Example usage:
+    python scraper.py
-    python scraper.py - to download fonts from 1001fonts
+        to download fonts from 1001fonts
+    python unstoppableUnzipper.py
-    python ocrV1.py --help
+        to unzip all downloaded fonts in one go python ocrV1.py --help
         to get some help about the potential arguments python ocrV1.py --east frozen_east_text_detection.pb \